CURRENT NEEDS

 WHAT IS "AREA OF GREATEST NEED"?

-Donations made to the Area of Greatest Need are unrestricted, meaning that SAH and SAHF can allocate funds to the most urgent needs of the hospital.
+Donations made to the Area of Greatest Need are unrestricted, meaning that SAHF can allocate funds where they are needed most.
+These funds are used to purchase the most critically needed equipment - identified each year by leaders across the Hospital.

 $7 MILLION